 The sessions will be moderated by curator and writer Rachael Rakes, Programmer at Large for Film at Lincoln Center, where she co-curates the annual festival Art of the Real, and Editor at Large for Verso Books.
 Until recently she was Head Curator and Manager of the Curatorial Programme at De Appel, Amsterdam.

-Read more on the five professionals invited to lead the individual sessions, selected by IFFR programmers and Rachael Rakes.
+Find out more about the five professionals invited to lead the individual sessions, selected by IFFR programmers and Rachael Rakes, here.

 How to join IFFR Sessions?

 If you’re interested in participating, please apply with the following by 31 October (extended deadline).

 - Short CV